okangul/learn-python-the-hard-way/README.md

 - Try to show the general usage of #
 - Study Drills:
   - Read the code backwards (This helps programmers brain to not attach the meaning of each part)

+Exercise 3 - Numbers and Math

+- ex3.py contains:
+print "I will now count my chickens:"

+print "Hens", 25 + 30 / 6
+print "Roosters", 100 - 25 * 3 % 4

+print "Now I will count the eggs:"

+print 3 + 2 + 1 - 5 + 4 % 2 - 1 / 4 + 6

+print "Is it true that 3 + 2 < 5 - 7?"

+print 3 + 2 < 5 - 7

+print "What is 3 + 2?", 3 + 2
+print "What is 5-7?", 5 - 7

+print "Oh, that's why it's False"

+print "How about some more."

+print "Is it greater?", 5 > -2
+print "Is it greator or equal?", 5 >= -2
+print "Is it less or equal?", 5 <= -2

+- This exercise teach us the basic math calculations with python
+- With study drills I worked on floating numbers so to find the exact answers of the calculations
+- To work with floating numbers assing them as 5.2